open-telemetry/community/README.md

 You can also join us on [gitter](https://gitter.im/open-telemetry/opentelemetry-python).

+### Auto-Instrumentation (cross-language)

+"Auto-Instrumentation" refers to efforts to install OpenTelemetry instrumentation and otherwise extract OpenTelemetry-compatible data from processes without direct code modification.
+The Auto-Instrumentation SIG will meet weekly at a time TBD.

+You can also join us on [the auto-instrumentation channel](https://gitter.im/open-telemetry/auto-instrumentation) in OpenTelemetry gitter.

 ### Other

 We also considering creating SIGs for byte code injection agents and other projects.